A Story in My Story

 You can't have a cupboard if there ain't no wall

-They say the old laughing lady
+They say the old laughing lady dropped by to call

-And when she leaves, she leaves nothing at all
+And when she leaves, she leaves nothing at all.

 [Verse 3]

-See the drunkard of the village
+See the drunkard of the village falling on the street

-From the rest of his feet
+Can't tell his ankles from the rest of his feet

-He loves his old laughing lady
+He loves his old laughing lady cause the taste is so sweet

-But the laughing lady's loving
+But the laughing lady's loving ain't the kind he can keep.

-There's a fever on the freeway
+There's a fever on the freeway blacks out the night

-There's a slippin' on the stairway
+There's a slippin' on the stairway just don't feel right

-And there's a rumbling in the bedroom
+And there's a rumbling in the bedroom and a flashing of light

-There's the old laughing lady
+There's the old laughing lady everything is all right.